hassanabuhassna/hassanabuhassna/README.md

-## Dr. Hassan Abuhassna is an associate professor of education at Sunway University, Malaysia.
-Before assuming this position, he was an assistant professor at Universiti Teknologi Malaysia (UTM) for four years, where he specialized in educational technology.
+## Dr. Hassan Abuhassna is an associate professor of education, Malaysia.
+He was an assistant professor at Universiti Teknologi Malaysia (UTM) for four years, where he specialized in educational technology.

 Dr. Abuhassna has completed a Master's degree in instructional technology and a Ph.D. with merit in educational technology.
 His research is centered on electronic learning (e-learning) and massive open online courses (MOOCs).